the-spyke/undercut/packages/undercut-cli/README.md

 ## Usage

-The name of the installed command is `undercut`.
+The name of the installed command is `Undercut`.
 You may also import the `run` function from the `@undercut/cli` to call it programmatically.

 ```sh
 undercut [...options] [...operations]
 ```

 You're building a `Push Line` where the source is `stdin` and the target is `stdout`.
 Operations should be quoted (prevents parsing by the shell) and separated by spaces.
-You can use everything that is available in the global context of Node.js. `undercut`'s packages are available too under their names: `pull`, `push`, and `utils`.
+You can use everything that is available in the global context of Node.js. `Undercut`'s packages are available too under their names: `pull`, `push`, and `utils`.

 ```sh
 undercut 'map(s => parseInt(s, 10))' 'filter(utils.isNumberValue)'